 |

-Next GatheringThe September gathering will be on September 13th at 9:45am at Chad Rennicke's hangar, where we will be hosting Ben Bernstein and also having a lunch afterwards.
+Next GatheringThe October gathering will be on September 11th at 9:45am at Chad Rennicke's hangar, where we will be having a hands-on tech meeting.
 Free food!
 Please join us!
 Everyone, including non-members, are welcome.

 |